-Mark Twain said it most pithily.
-"When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
-But when I got to be 21, I was astonished at how much the old man had learned in seven years."
+Mark Twain said it most pithily:

+When I was a boy of fourteen, my father was so ignorant I could hardly stand to have the old man around.
+But when I got to be twenty-one, I was astonished at how much the old man had learned in seven years.

-Whether Freud was right or wrong about the Oedipus complex, there is surely this much truth to it, that the power and pain of adolescence is that we seek to define ourselves as different, individuated, someone other than our parents.
-When we were young they were the sustaining presence in our lives, our security, our stability, our source of groundedness in the world.
+Whether Freud was right or wrong about the Oedipus complex, there is surely this much truth to it: that the power and pain of adolescence is that we seek to define ourselves as different, individuated, someone other than our parents.

-The first and deepest terror we have as very young children is separation anxiety: the absence, especially, of the mother.
-Young children will play happily so long as mother or caregiver is within sight.
+When we were young they were the sustaining presence in our lives, our security, our stability, the source that grounds us in this world.
+The first and deepest terror we have as very young children is separation anxiety: the absence of parents, especially of the mother.
+Young children will play happily so long as their mother or caregiver is within sight.
 Absent that, and there is panic.
 We are too young to venture into the world on our own.
 It is precisely the stable, predictable presence of parents in our early years that gives us a basic sense of trust in life.

-But then comes the time as we approach adulthood, when we have to learn to make our own way in the world.
+But then comes the time, as we approach adulthood, when we have to learn to make our own way in the world.
 Those are the years of searching and in some cases, rebellion.
 They are what make adolescence so fraught.
-The Hebrew word for youth - the root n-a-r - has these connotations of 'awakening' and 'shaking.'
-We begin to define ourselves by reference to our friends, our peer-group, rather than our family.
+The Hebrew word for youth - the root is N-A-R - has these connotations of 'awakening' and 'shaking.'
+We begin to define ourselves by reference to our friends, our peergroup, rather than our family.
 Often there is tension between the generations.